Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Introduction

 The joint distributions of potential outcomes in the next two rows include defiers.
 The one in the second row includes one always taker, three compliers, one defier, and one never taker.
 The one in the third row includes four compliers and two defiers.
-There is a rationale in the literature for deciding on the second row---it has one defier, the midpoint \citep*{li2019} of the Fr\'{e}chet bounds on defiers.
-It can therefore seem surprising that we decide on the distribution in the third row.
+There is a rationale in the literature for assuming the distribution in the second row---it has one defier, the midpoint \citep*{li2019} of the Fr\'{e}chet bounds on defiers.
+It can therefore seem surprising that evidence yields a rationale for assuming the distribution in the third row with two defiers.

-The top half of each row in Figure \ref{fig:six} provides a rationale for our decision using a ``design-based model’’ that combines the design of the randomization with a model of potential outcomes to specify a data generating process and use it to generate all possible data.
-As depicted in the top of each row, there are 20 possible randomized assignments of six people that result in three in intervention ($6 \text{ choose } 3 = 20$).
-Each of the six people in the experiment has a separate row.
+Each row in Figure \ref{fig:six} depicts evidence from a ``design-based model’’ that combines the design of the randomization with a model of potential outcomes to specify a data generating process and use it to generate all possible data.
+As depicted in the top of each row, there are 20 possible randomized assignments of six patients that result in three in intervention ($6 \text{ choose } 3 = 20$).
+By the design of your experiment, each of these possible randomized assignments has the same probability, so you can make the assumption that they each have the same probability very compelling through careful implementation.

+Within each main row, each of the six patients in the experiment has a separate row.
 The person’s type and randomized assignment to intervention or control determines the data the experiment reveals, which can be counterfactual to what you observed.
-The assignments that yield the data you observed---2/3 takeup in intervention and 1/3 takeup in control---are in lighter shading.
+The assignments that generate the data you observed---2/3 takeup in intervention and 1/3 takeup in control---are in lighter shading.